levatas-agency/engineering/engineering-workflow.md

 ![Engineering workflow](/images/engineering-workflow-basic-diagram.1.png "Engineering workflow")

 Here is the same diagram, now extended to include annotations for each one of the steps.
-These annotations provide specific action items and advice for each one of the steps of the workflow.
+These annotations provide specific action items and advice for each one of the steps of the workflow:

 ![Detailed engineering workflow](/images/engineering-workflow-detailed-diagram.1.png "Detailed engineering workflow")